nijikokun/Validator/readme.md

 ### Todo

 - ~~Make extensibility easier.~~
+- ~~Move over to github repository.~~
-- Make implementations use an object as an argument rather than multiple arguments to allow for further expansion.
+- Make implementations use an object as an argument rather than multiple arguments.
-- Move over to github repository.
+  - Allowing for further expansion / extensibility.

 ### Changelog